COMPOST

 CONTAINER NO CONTAINER

-Black plastic container from the city or hardware Dig a trench in your vegetable garden, fill it with your plant material, water it and cover with soil
+Black plastic container from the city or hardware store Dig a trench in your vegetable garden, fill it with your plant material, water it and cover with soil

 Make your own.
 Size depends on: